-Opioids are sought by drug users and people with addiction disorders and are subject to criminal diversion.
-Consider these risks when nandling Fentanyl Citrate Injection.
-Strategies to reduce these risks include proper product storage and control practices for a C-II drug Contact local state professional licensing board or state cont substances authority for information on how to prevent and detect abuse or diversion of this product.
+Opioids are sought for nonmedical use and are subject to diversion from legitimate prescribed use.
+Consider these risks when handling entanyl Citrate Injection.
+Strategies to reduce these risks include proper product storage and control practices for a C-II drug.
+Contact ocal state professional licensing board or state-controlled sub authority for information on how to prevent and detect abuse or diversion of this product.

-5.2 Life-Threatening Respiratory Depression Serious, life-threatening, or fatal respiratory depression has been reported with the use of opioids, even when used as recommended espiratory depression, if not immediately recognized and treated may lead to respiratory arrest and death.
+5.2 Life-Threatening Respiratory Depression

+Serious, life-threatening, or fatal respiratory depression has been reported with the use of opioids, even when used as recommended Respiratory depression, if not immediately recognized and treated. nay lead to respiratory arrest and death.
 Adequate facilities should be available for postoperative monitoring and ventilation of patients administered anesthetic doses of Fentanyl Citrate Injection.
 It is essential that these facilities be fully equipped to handle all degrees of respiratory depression.
-Management of respiratory depression include close observation, supportive measures, and use of opioid antagonists, depending on the patient's clinical status /see Overdosage (10)1, Carbon dioxide (CO2) retention from opioid induced respiratory depression can exacerbate the sedating effects of opioids.
+Management of respiratory depression may include close observation, supportive measures, and use of opioid antagonists, depending on the patient's clinical status [see Overdosage (10)].
+Carbon dioxide (CO2) retention from opioid-induced respiratory depression can exacerbate the sedating effects of opioids.

-To reduce the risk of respiratory depression, proper dosing and titration of Fentanyl Citrate Injection are essential.
-As with other poten opioids, the respiratory depressant effect of Fentanyl Citrate Injection may persist longer than the measured analgesic effect.
-The total dose of all opioid agonists administered should be considered by the practitioner before ordering opioid analgesics during recovery from anesthesia.
+To reduce the risk of respiratory depression, proper dosing and itration of Fentanyl Citrate Injection are essential.
+As with other poten opioids, the respiratory depressant effect of Fentanyl Citrate Injection hay persist longer than the measured analgesic effect.
+The total dose of all opioid agonists administered should be considered by ne practitioner before ordering opioid analgesics during recovery from anesthesia

-Certain forms of conduction anesthesia, such as spinal anesthesia and some peridural anesthetics can alter respiration by blocking inter costal nerves.
-Through other mechanisms [see Clinical Pharma (12.2) Fentanyl Citrate Injection can also alter respiration.
-Therefore when Fentanyl Citrate Injection is used to supplement these forms of anesthesia, the anesthetist should be familiar with the physiological alterations involved, and be prepared to manage them in the patients selected for these forms of anesthesia.
+Certain forms of conduction anesthesia, such as spinal anesthesia and some peridural anesthetics can alter respiration by blocking inter-costal nerves.
+Through other mechanisms [see Clinical Pharmacology (12.2)] Fentanyl Citrate Injection can also alter respiration.
+Therefore when Fentanyl Citrate Injection is used to supplement these forms of anesthesia, the anesthetist should be familiar with the physiological alterations involved and be prepared to manage them in the patients selected for these forms of anesthesia.

-Patients with significant chronic obstructive pulmonary disease of cor pulmonale and those with a substantially decreased respiratory erve, hypoxia, hypercapnia, or pre-existing respiratory depress are at increased risk of decreased respiratory drive including appea even at recommended dosages of Fentanyl Citrate Injection.
-Elderly cachectic, or debilitated patients may have altered pharmacokinetics or altered clearance compared to younger, healthier patients resulting in greater risk for respiratory depression.
+Patients with significant chronic obstructive pulmonary disease or cor pulmonale, and those with a substantially decreased respiratory reserve, hypoxia, hypercaphia, or pre-existing respiratory depression are at increased risk of decreased respiratory drive including apnea even at recommended dosages of Fentanyl Citrate Injection, Elderly cachectic, or debilitated patients may have altered pharmacokinetics or altered clearance compared to younger, healthier patients resulting in greater risk for respiratory depression.

 Monitor such patients closely including vital signs, particularly when initiating and titrating Fentanyl Citrate Injection and when Fentanyl Citrate Injection is given concomitantly with other drugs that depress respiration.
-To reduce the risk of respiratory depression, proper ing and titration of Fentanyl Citrate Injection are essential [see Dosage and Administration (2.1)1.
+To reduce the risk of respiratory depression, proper dosing and titration of Fentanyl Citrate Injection are essential [see Dosage and Administration (2.1)1.

 Opioids can cause sleep-related breathing disorders including central sleep apnea (CSA) and sleep-related hypoxemia.
 Opioid use increases the risk of CSA in a dose-dependent fashion.
-In patients who present with CSA consider decreasing the opioid dosage usin est practices for opioid taper [see Dosage and Administration (2.1)]
+In patients who present with CSA, consider decreasing the opioid dosage u best practices for opioid taper [see Dosage and Administration (2.1)]